AharonMalkin/ML_project-Aharon/README.md

 # ML_project
 *During my studies at Tel Aviv University, I took a Machine learning course.
 As part of it, I did a project, In which I planned and built a system that predicts the chance of a user to perform a purchase under certain conditions.
-During this project, I worked with Sklearn, Pandas, and Numpy libraries, implemented the knowlege I gain during the course, and learned a lot about the different aspects of Machine learning algorithms.*
+During this project, I worked with Sklearn, Pandas, and Numpy libraries, implemented the knowlege I gained during the course, and learned a lot about the different aspects of Machine learning algorithms.*

 ## Instructions: